 The Smart With Your Money Financial Planning Clinics connect low-income and underserved populations—many of them active military or veterans—with pro bono financial planners to assist them on their path to financial well-being and self-sufficiency.
 Due to COVID-19, for the foreseeable future the clinics will be virtual to give individuals the opportunity to work with a planner in a private, convenient and safe manner.

-Working in Support of Education (W!se) provides personal finance education to domestic violence survivors through its innovative MoneyW!SE program.
-With FFP’s support, survivors in New Orleans and New York City will have the opportunity to take the MoneyW!SE course virtually, receive one-on-one financial counseling from FPA pro-bono financial planners, and become Certified Financially Literate™ by passing the W!se Financial Literacy Certification Test.
+Working in Support of Education (W!SE) provides personal finance education to domestic violence survivors through its innovative MoneyW!SE program.
+With FFP’s support, survivors in Chicago and New York City will have the opportunity to take the MoneyW!SE course virtually, receive one-on-one financial counseling from FPA pro-bono financial planners, and become Certified Financially Literate™ by passing the W!SE Financial Literacy Certification Test.